-Part 4 - Hazardous and health care risk waste
+Part 3 - Hazardous and health care risk waste

-17. Generation of hazardous or health care risk waste
+22. Generation of hazardous or health care risk waste

-- (1) Any person who will carry on an activity which will generate hazardous or health care risk waste (other than the generator of minimum quantities of such waste within a household pursuant to the normal operation of a household) must before carrying on that activity: - (a) prepare an integrated waste management plan setting out what provision is made for managing, storing, treating, collecting, transporting and disposing of hazardous or health care risk waste generated from such activities; - (b) provide proof that all waste management service will be provided by an accredited service provider; and - (c) provide a copy of a valid public health permit if the activity that will generate hazardous or health care risk waste is listed in Schedule 1 to the Council's Public Health By-Laws. - (2) The integrated waste management plan referred to in this section should be submitted to the Council or authorised official for approval before the activities which will generate waste identified in subsection (1) are carried out and the plan must include: - (a) the information set out in section 7(a) (i); - (b) an analysis of the composition of the waste concerned; and - (c) certification of the analysis of the composition of the waste by an appropriately qualified chemist if required by the Council. - (3) If waste identified in subsection (1) is being generated as a result of activities which commenced prior to the commencement of these By-laws, the generator must prepare an integrated waste management plan and submit it to the Council or authorised official for approval within 180 days of the commencement of these By-laws. - (4) The integrated waste management plan must be renewed and updated regularly as determined by the Council. - (5) It is an offence to carry on an activity which generates hazardous or health care risk waste without an approved integrated waste management plan.
+- (1) Any person who carries on an activity which will generate hazardous or health care risk waste (other than the generator of minimum quantities of such waste within a household pursuant to the normal operation of a household) must before carrying on that activity: - (a) prepare an integrated waste management plan setting out what provision is made for managing, storing, treating, collecting, transporting and disposing of hazardous or health care risk waste generated from such activities; - (b) provide proof that all waste management service will be provided by an accredited service provider; and - (c) provide a copy of a valid public health permit if the activity that will generate hazardous or health care risk waste is listed in Schedule 1 to the Council's Public Health By-Laws. - (2) The integrated waste management plan referred to in this section should be submitted to the Council or authorised official for approval before the activities which will generate waste identified in subsection (1) are carried out and the plan must include: - (a) the information set out in section 11(a) (i); - (b) an analysis of the composition of the waste concerned; - (c) certification of the analysis of the composition of the waste by an appropriately qualified chemist if required by the Council. - (d) the proposed duration of storage of the waste; - (e) the manner in which waste will be removed. - (f) The identity of the contractor who will remove the waste - (g) The date of removal of the waste - (h) The quantity of the waste to be removed and - (i) The exact place and address where the waste will be disposed of and provide confirmation from the disposal facility that such waste will be accepted for disposal. - (3) If waste identified in subsection (1) is being generated as a result of activities which commenced prior to the commencement of these By-laws, the generator must prepare an integrated waste management plan and submit it to the Council or authorised official for approval within 180 days of the commencement of these By-laws. - (4) The integrated waste management plan must be renewed and updated regularly as determined by the Council.

+(5) It is an offence to carry on an activity which generates hazardous or health care risk waste without an approved integrated waste management plan.

-18. Storage of hazardous or health care risk waste
+23. Storage of hazardous or health care risk waste